Bright-Shard/nixrs/nixty/README.md

 ```

-## speed
+## Speed

-Because it's written in pure Nix, nixty will slow down evaluation time.
+Because it's written in pure Nix, Nixty will slow down evaluation time.
 Ideally, the Nix evaluator will eventually get built-in type checking written in C++.

-The hundred-line test suite found in `test.nix` runs in .024s on my system (ran with `time nix repl --file test.nix --show-trace`).
-This is the exact same amount of time it takes to run `empty.nix` with the same command.
-So nixty will not add any noticeable overhead to your Nix program.
+The 250-line test suite found in `test.nix` takes between .020s and .024s to run on my system.
+Running `empty.nix` (an empty file) takes between .019s and .021s on the same system with the same command.
+So, Nixty's overhead shouldn't be noticeable.